nickpourazima/rotary-phone-audio-guestbook/README.md

 ### [Config](config.yaml)

 - This file allows you to customize your own set up (edit rpi pins, audio reduction, alsa mapping, etc), modify the yaml as necessary.
+- Ensure the sample rate is supported by your audio interface (default = 44100 Hz (decimal not required))
 - For GPIO mapping, refer to the wiring diagram specific to your rpi:
   ![image](images/rpi_GPIO.png)